 We charge $105 Australian Dollars for this service.
 Not only do we write your letter but also take the time to discuss with you the best options to make sure your letter is fool proof.
-We also include ongoing support through the visa application process and assist you if any issues or follow up requests from the department may arise. *All LOI must now be officially Attested - we charge a further $25AUD for this (in the past this was not always required)
+We also include ongoing support through the visa application process and assist you if any issues or follow up requests from the department may arise. *it is no longer always required for an LOI to be officially Attested but occasionally it is requested - we charge a further $25AUD for this.

 Do I need to be in my home country of residence to apply for the visa.

-When the Evisa announcement was first made we were excited to think that maybe now travellers could get their visa while already out on the road travelling.
-It has been a major hurdle for some long term travellers as the requirement was that you must be in your home country or country of residence to apply for the visa.
-This seems to still be the case in some situations and indeed it specifically states on the NADRA website that you must be in your home country or have evidence of residence documents if applying outside of your home country.
-This is in case you are required for an interview.
-However Karakoram Bikers has had confirmed successful applications of citizens applying from outside their home country as well as travellers already on their cross world travellers where we were able to provide extra supporting evidence and avoid interviews.
+It had been a major hurdle for some long term travellers in the past as the requirement was that you must be in your home country or country of residence to apply for the visa.
+This seems to now (mostly) not be the case despite it stating on the NADRA website that you must be in your home country or have evidence of residence documents if applying outside of your home country.
+HOWEVER Karakoram Bikers has successfully assisted travellers with their invitation while they are already travelling.
+In some rare situations a traveller is called for an interview, the rare times this has happened to travellers on our invitation letter to Pakistan the travellers were able to attend the nearest embassy for their interview.
+They did not need to be in their home country.
+Or they were able to provide extra supporting evidence and avoid interviews.

 What about my itinerary, do I need exact travel dates.

 You need to advise us of your expected earliest date of entry and how long you are intending on staying.
 This information helps us write a quailty inviation that suits your situation.